newsbubbles/bashir/README.md

 Assumed defaults are OS=RHEL9 and shell=bash.
 These two variables go into the LLM's prompt so the format of OS name/version is not strict.

 ## How it Works
 Bashir creates a `scripts` folder wherever you are running it.
 In this folder it places a bash script.
 The bash script includes a comment with the original prompt and is assigned a unique identifier as it's name.
 It is then chmodded to allow execution, and executed in a wrapped shell process.
 Bashir uses pexpect to expect the prompt or a few other things and effectively wrap the bash shell within the python instance, so you get actual output from the embedded shell.
+Bashir tries to take advantage of the "conversational" way that terminals and command line interfaces already work

 To exit bashir type `exit` at the prompt and hit `Enter`.